Group AI policy

 • Artificial Intelligence (AI) is developing rapidly.
 Appropriate use of AI will help us to achieve our purpose of building a brighter future for all.
-Failure to govern and manage AI systems effectively may lead to incorrect decision-making, compliance failures, poor customer outcomes with consequent reputational damage, financial loss, fines and/or penalties for the Group.
-Our approach to artificial intelligence establishes the principles and compliance that apply to the design, development, deployment and use of AI systems.
+We recognise that a failure to govern and manage AI systems effectively may lead to undesirable consequences such as incorrect decision-making, compliance failures and poor customer outcomes.
+We aim to address these risks through our governance and compliance program.

 • Human, social and environmental well-being